 Interested in joining or suggesting a topic for an upcoming meeting?
 Email us and we can add you to the community.

-ON Hiatus: Course-Based Undergraduate Learning Community
+ON Hiatus: Course-Based Undergraduate Research experiences Learning Community

-Led by Jennifer Chubb, teaching professor of mathematics and Glas Leadership Fellow.
 The purpose of the community is to share what you have been doing or are interested in doing to integrate research and education in our undergraduate courses.
 The community will also discuss ways to grow and create other opportunities to afford more students an opportunity to engage in these experiences and build upon our research and education strengths.
 Email us if you'd like to join.

-Specification Grading | Mastery Grading
+On Hiatus: Specification Grading | Mastery Grading

 Book Clubs